โ›๏ธIntro to Geology

 Phaneritic

-• Coarse-grained texture with crystals visible to the naked eye—the hallmark of intrusive (plutonic) igneous rocks
+• Coarse-grained texture with crystals visible to the naked eye.
+This is the hallmark of intrusive (plutonic) igneous rocks.

-• Granite is the classic example—look for interlocking crystals of quartz, feldspar, and mica
+• Granite is the classic example.
+Look for interlocking crystals of quartz, feldspar, and mica, all roughly similar in size.

 Pegmatitic

-• Extremely coarse-grained texture with crystals often several centimeters or larger—represents the most extreme slow cooling
+• Extremely coarse-grained texture with crystals often several centimeters or larger.
+These are the giants of igneous crystal sizes.

-• Often contains rare minerals and gemstones—economically important for mining lithium, beryllium, and tourmaline
+• Often contains rare minerals and gemstones.
+Pegmatites are economically important sources of lithium, beryllium, and tourmaline.

-Compare: Phaneritic vs. Pegmatitic—both form from slow cooling, but pegmatitic textures require exceptionally slow cooling plus volatile-rich conditions.
+Compare: Phaneritic vs. Pegmatitic: both form from slow cooling, but pegmatitic textures require volatile-rich (especially water-rich) conditions on top of slow cooling.
 If asked about crystal size extremes, pegmatitic is your go-to example.

 Rapid Cooling = Small or No Crystals